LLM-HPC++: Evaluating LLM-Generated Modern C++ and MPI+OpenMP Codes for Scalable Mandelbrot Set Computation: Introduction

-This study presents a systematic evaluation of multiple state-of-the-art LLMs for generating parallel and distributed C++ codes for computing the Mandelbrot set—a canonical benchmark in scientific visualization and computational workload balancing.
 Using a series of carefully designed prompts, we test the LLMs' ability to produce code implementing: \blackcirclednumber{1} Shared-memory parallelism via C++11 asynchronous features, C++17 parallel algorithms, and C++20 coroutines. \blackcirclednumber{2} Directive-based parallelism using OpenMP. \blackcirclednumber{3} Distributed-memory parallelism combining MPI with OpenMP for hybrid execution.
+Notably, C++20 coroutines represent the most recent standardized mechanism for expressing cooperative concurrency in C++, and their adoption is actively being integrated into modern HPC frameworks such as Kokkos and HPX, making their evaluation in the context of LLM-generated code particularly timely and novel.
 Each generated program was compiled using GCC 11.5.0, and all build and runtime errors were systematically documented and corrected to evaluate the LLMs' debugging robustness and error patterns.
 The resulting Portable Bitmap (PBM) visual outputs were validated both visually and functionally to ensure correctness.
 This process allowed us to assess the reliability, syntactic precision, and semantic consistency of the LLM-generated C++ code across varying levels of parallel abstraction.
 The main contribution of the paper as follows: \begin{itemize} \item We design structured prompts targeting key paradigms of modern parallelism—C++11/17/20, OpenMP, and MPI+OpenMP—and use them consistently across multiple LLMs.

 \item We provide a detailed analysis of compilation outcomes, runtime errors, and functional correctness of generated codes.